curityio/xacml-authorization-manager/README.md

 #### Sample Request/Response

-To test the PDP alone without the involmenet of the Authorization Manager a sample request can be sent using for example Postman.
+To test the PDP alone without the involvement of the Authorization Manager a sample request can be sent using for example Postman.

 ```json
 POST /services/pdp HTTP/1.1